Periodic Reeb orbits on prequantization bundles: Proof of Theorem

-The inequalities are strict by generic choice of Morse functions.
-Indeed, if there were an equality, the corresponding Floer trajectory would have zero energy and thus be constant.
-But in this case, one of the gradient trajectories $\eta_i$ of $f_i$ would go through $\gamma_i(0)$.
-This can easily be prevented by a generic choice of the Morse functions.
-Namely, we assumed that there are only finitely many critical points of the action functional for $h\left(\frac{r}{f(x)}\right)$ and these finitely many points can be avoided by all stable manifolds of non-maximal critical points of the Morse functions $f_i$.
+Moreover, we know that $\A_H(\gamma_-,\overline{\gamma}_-)=A$ and $\A_L(\gamma_+,\overline{\gamma}_+) =c(B-A)+A$, see \eqref{eqn:moduli_problem}.
+We now claim that most inequalities are strict by generic choice of Morse functions.
+Indeed, if there were an equality, the corresponding Floer trajectory would have zero energy and thus be independent of the $s$-coordinate, i.e.~equal to a Reeb orbit $\gamma$ of $\alpha_f$.
+Then the coincidence condition in the definition of the moduli space $\Ma$ shows that we must have $\wp\big(\gamma(0)\big)\in W^s( x_j, f_j)$ and that $\arg\gamma(0)=\theta_0$ in the trivialization over $W^s( x_j, f_j)$.
+This contradicts condition (A) in the construction of our trivializations and generic Morse functions.
+Therefore, we conclude